libreas/libreas.github.io/ausgabe30/roeder/master.md

 nicht näher einbezogen werden soll – hier geht es ausschließlich um die Migration von Daten.

-Levine 2009 beschrieb das Datenmigrationsproblem wie folgt:
+Levine, 2009, beschrieb das Datenmigrationsproblem wie folgt:

 > *"Data migration is the process of making a copy of data and moving it
 > from one device or system to another, preferably without disrupting or